JIMENEZ, UBALDO

 • Ubaldo's mother was a nurse who once wanted her son to go to medical school.

-• April 17, 2010: Jimenez pitched the first no-hitter in the Rockies' 18-season history, beating the Braves, 4-0, in Atlanta.
+• On April 17, 2010, Jimenez pitched the first no-hitter in the Rockies' 18-year history, beating the Braves, 4-0, in Atlanta.
 Over the final three innings, he threw only 27 pitches, though he threw 128 total during the game.

 The average velocity on his fastball was 97 mph, and topped 100 mph three times.
 The ninth inning brought Jimenez back to his childhood.
 He had never thrown a no-hitter, but he had long admired a great hitter.
 Chipper Jones was his idol—that's why Jimenez wears his high stirrups.